vuetifyjs/vuetify/packages/docs/src/pages/en/components/breadcrumbs.md

   description: The breadcrumbs component is a navigational helper for pages.
 It can accept a Material Icons icon or characters as a divider.
   keywords: breadcrumbs, vuetify breadcrumbs component, vue breadcrumbs component, v-breadcrumbs component
 related:
-  - /components/buttons/
+  - /components/buttons
-  - /components/navigation-drawers/
+  - /components/navigation-drawers
-  - /components/icons/
+  - /components/icons
+nav: Breadcrumbs
 ---

 # Breadcrumbs